brunoreis/one-stack/README.md

 You can copy the state of the production database in heroku to your local docker database in a couple of simple steps
 1. Delete development database

-    to do this, you can run either `dropdb -h localhost -p 5433 -U postgres one-stack`, which takes advantage of the port maping in your docker-compose file, or `docker exec onestack_db_1 dropdb -U postgres one-stack`, which accesses the database directly from within the docker container.
+    to do this, you can run either `dropdb -h localhost -p 5433 -U postgres onestack`, which takes advantage of the port maping in your docker-compose file, or `docker exec onestack_db_1 dropdb -U postgres onestack`, which accesses the database directly from within the docker container.

 1. Pull the production database

     Heroku provides a command that does that for you.
-Simply run `heroku pg:pull DATABASE_URL postgres://postgres@localhost:5433/one-stack`.
+Simply run `heroku pg:pull DATABASE_URL postgres://postgres@localhost:5433/onestack`.
 You might need to change the developlent database url (the last argument) according to your local configuration.

 ## Other topics